God Rest Ye Merry, Gentlemen: History

-The English solicitor, member of the Percy Society and fellow of the Society of Antiquaries of London, William Sandys is responsible for the popularity of the carol and was remembered for his publication Christmas Carols Ancient and Modern (London, Richard Beckley, 1833), a collection of seasonal carols that Sandys had gathered and also apparently improvised.
-An early version of this carol is found in an anonymous manuscript, dating from the 1650s.
-It contains a slightly different version of the first line from that found in later texts, with the first line "Sit yo^{w} merry gentlemen" (also transcribed "Sit you merry gentlemen" and "Sit yo^{u} merry gentlemen").
+The English solicitor and antiquarian William Sandys is responsible for the popularity of the carol, having included it in his publication Christmas Carols Ancient and Modern (London, Richard Beckley, 1833), a collection of carols that Sandys had gathered and also apparently improvised.
+An early version of the carol can be found in an anonymous manuscript dating from the 1650s.
+It contains a slightly different version of the first line from that found in later texts, namely "Sit yo^{w} merry gentlemen" (also transcribed "Sit you merry gentlemen" and "Sit yo^{u} merry gentlemen").

 The earliest known printed edition of the carol is in a broadsheet dated to c.
 1760.
 A precisely datable reference to the carol is found in the November 1764 edition of the Monthly Review.
-Some sources claim that the carol dates as far back as the 16th century.
+Some sources claim that the carol dates as far back as the 16th century and there is a surviving MS version from the 1650s.
 Others date it later, to the 18th or early 19th centuries.

-Although there is a second tune known as 'Cornish', in print by 1833 and referred to as "the usual version" in the 1928 Oxford Book of Carols, this version is seldom heard today.
+Although there is a second tune known as "Cornish", in print by 1833, and referred to as "the usual version" in the 1928 Oxford Book of Carols this version is seldom heard today.
 The better-known traditional English melody is in the minor mode; the earliest printed edition of the melody appears to be in a rondo arrangement for fortepiano by Samuel Wesley, which was already reviewed in 1815.
 Soon after, it appeared in a parody published in 1820 by William Hone.
 It had been associated with the carol since at least the mid-18th century, when it was recorded by James Nares in a hand-written manuscript under the title "The old Christmas Carol".
 Hone's version of the tune differs from the present melody in the third line.
 The full current melody was published by Chappell in 1855.

 An article in the March 1824 issue of The Gentleman's Magazine complains that, in London, no Christmas carols are heard "excepting some croaking ballad-singer bawling out 'God rest you, merry gentlemen', or a like doggerel".

 The carol is referred to in Charles Dickens' 1843 novella A Christmas Carol.
 It is also quoted in George Eliot's 1861 novel Silas Marner.